 Units have long histories, and you aren't expected to learn it all.
 Typically adding their unit logo to an item will be enough to make any gift a very personal one.
 You can also add their rank or have their name added to the item for extra effect.
 Be absolutely sure to get the rank right!
-It is fine if they later go to a higher rank, they will remember the time when they received the gift as the rank that was printed on it.
+It is fine if they later go to a higher rank; they will remember the time when they received the gift as the rank that was printed on it.

-So what do I get a soldier for Christmas?
+So What Do I Get a Soldier for Christmas?

-Typically, start with anything you might have gotten them if they were not in the military.
+Typically, start with anything you might have gotten if they were not in the military.
 Military service is a huge aspect of their life, but it is not their entire life!
 They still have hobbies from before they enlisted that they care about just as much now as they did when they were younger.

 It also helps not to go overboard.
 Symbols of their service are perfectly fine, but they do not want US ARMY on every single item they own.
 Soldiers do like to dress down and not stand out on many occasions.
 This also lets them know that you don't base their entire value as a person simply on the fact that they are in the military.
 Low key goes a long way!